How it Works

 Using activity books, workshops and field photography students learn to develop scientifically accurate stories and illustrations and are encouraged to develop unique lemur conservation ideas and contribute to their communities using their new skills.
 A village-wide gathering at the completion of the project celebrates student work and recognize participants as “Forest Ambassadors”.

 Coloring and Activity Books.
-Using a coloring and activity book designed for the project, the students learn about lemur species in their area and gain an understanding of the uniqueness of lemurs in the world and the importance of protecting their habitat.
+Using a coloring and activity book designed for the project (latest edition here), the students learn about lemur species in their area and gain an understanding of the uniqueness of lemurs in the world and the importance of protecting their habitat.
 Students learn lemur biology, behavior, habitat needs, conservation issues, and the value of lemurs to tourism and a healthy ecosystem – through discussions, reading and activities in their coloring and activity books.
 The participating students have been thrilled with their artistic efforts and excited to share the coloring books and their artwork with their families and communities, expanding the outreach effects.

 Field photography and sketching.
 The students are taken in small groups into the animals’ habitat to spend hours observing and photographing populations of local lemurs (DSLR Canon cameras, 70-300mm zoom lenses).
 Participating teachers and elders also join the students in the field.
 Students are taught to look carefully at their surroundings, to notice the animals and small parts of the ecosystems that they might normally walk past, and learn from the elder’s knowledge and viewpoint.
 The students also experience being part of the lemurs’ habitat and gain an appreciation for its behavior and needs.
 They gain experience in creating detailed observational notes and sketches to accompany their photographs, recording their observations in a small, personal notebook.
 These notes and stories are scanned, printed, and displayed with the photographs, allowing the experience to be shared by classmates, families, and community members.
 They have the opportunity to choose their best photographs to be printed onsite, laminated, and made into a display, and the images are also posted on the PICC webpage.